YU000jp/Logseq-column-Layout/README.md

 #### 🔵🟣Link as reference

-- Mouse drag the block to move it to the journal.
+- Mouse drag a bullet for the block to move it into the journal.

 #### 🔵🟣LATER as reference

+- As a LATER task, do the repeat task to record in the journal,

 #### ❌ Delete this block